Improved null tests of $\Lambda$CDM and FLRW in light of DESI DR2: Reconstructed functions and error estimations

 \section{Reconstructed functions and error estimations}

 When we have different data of multiple observables, we need to use multi-task Gaussian Process (GP) instead of the standard single-task GP -- especially if the data have correlations among different observables.
 This is the case for BAO observations where $\tilde{D}_M$ and $\tilde{D}_H$ are correlated.
 These correlations are very large (of the order of $0.5$ for the normalized covariance) so we cannot neglect them and use single-task GP for each of them separately.
 Here we briefly discuss multi-task GP.
 We use a special kind of multi-task GP where one observable ($\tilde{D}_H$) is related to the derivative of another observable ($\tilde{D}_M$).
-For details of the methodology, see \citep{Dinda:2024ktd}.
+For details of the methodology, we follow \citep{Dinda:2024ktd}.
+A brief summary is as follows.

+We consider a multi-task GP framework, where the function values $Y_1 = Y(X_1)$ and their first derivatives $Y'_2 = Y'(X_2)$ are modeled jointly.
+The joint distribution of these quantities is given by a multivariate Gaussian: